yuvaldrori/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-google-app-engine.md

 on [Connected Services](https://codeship.com/authentications) will update your authentication settings and allow deployments to App Engine.

-Please save the deployment settings after updating the reconnting to GAE to ensure that we use the newly created token.
+Please save the deployment settings after reconnecting to GAE to ensure that we use the newly created token.